 Add Some Lighting

 Lighting is a must for nighttime grilling unless you want your food burnt.
 Don’t depend just on the light of the fire; you might end up with partially burnt or uncooked food.
-Sophistically designed outdoor light can also create a festive ambiance to your grilling.
+Sophistically designed grill light can also create a festive ambiance to your grilling.
 Lighting can also attract herds of insects; make sure you install a low luminosity bulb or LED light.

 Add Some Canopy